hessius/meticulous-mcp/README.md

 # Meticulous Espresso Profile MCP Server

 An MCP (Model Context Protocol) server for managing espresso profiles on your Meticulous espresso machine.
-Use AI assistants like Claude Desktop or Cursor to create, validate, and manage espresso profiles without diving deep in application or manual JSON editing.
+Use AI assistants like Claude Desktop or Goose to create, validate, and manage espresso profiles without diving deep in application or manual JSON editing.

+## What is Meticulous MCP?

+Meticulous MCP allows you to create and install Meticulous profiles on your machine via AI agents.

+You can use natural language to describe the kind of profile you want, stages required, flow rate, temperature, etc., and an agent will build a profile for you -- no JSON or fiddling in the app required.
+The server helps agents understand espresso profiling and gives them tools to interact with your Meticulous via the API.
+The server is built off of Meticulous' Python API, the Meticulous espresso profile schema, and wisdom from Lance Hedrick, Aramse, and Home-Barista.com.
+The knowledge base for Agents needs work, and will evolve over time.
+It's not perfect and you may not like its suggestions, but you can be specific with your guidance to get around that.

+You must have access to an agent that can use desktop/local MCP via STDIO.
+Popular clients for this include Claude Desktop, Goose, LibreChat, Cherry Studio, and LM Studio.
+It's only been tested with Goose, Cursor, and Claude Desktop.
+ChatGPT can not currently call MCP tools on your desktop.

+## Disclaimer
+**⚠️ Important Disclaimer:** Please use Meticulous MCP at your own risk.
+There's no warranty of any kind, and if your AI builds a whacky profile that bricks your Meticulous, the creators are not responsible.
+The MCP server is only a communication layer that allows AI to talk to your Meticulous.
+While there is profile validation, and the Meticulous fails to load certain types of weird profiles, we can't guarantee everything.
+The only safety limit is 15 bars pressure, which appears to be the limit in the app. **Please check your profiles in the app before running them.** In particular, the less smart the model, the more mistakes it might make, including getting the JSON submission right.
+The server gives the model feedback on its submission mistakes so that it can try again, but some models aren't good enough to fix themselves.
+If you model can't get the submission right over many tries, try a smarter model.

+Lastly, **Meticulous MCP is not a product of Meticulous Home**.
+Please don't bother the Meticulous development team about Meticulous MCP.
+We did not submit it to Meticulous intentionally, because it does not meet Meticulous' standards for review.
+The server is a fun tool to build profiles, not part of the product.

+Have fun profiling!

 ## Quick Start